kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 </center>
 <br>

 This method of filtering results in a Euler diagram where the ellipse of the highlighted sample completely encircles the other ellipses.
-A sample with greater numbers of common variants that are not common in other samples will show a larger disparity in size compared to the other ellipses.
-As before, these figures illustrate the high degree of sharing of variation among samples in the US.
-The African Caribbean in Barbados (ACB) and African Ancestry in Southwest US (ASW) samples stand out as containing the most genetic diversity, with some of this variation being shared only between those two samples.
+A sample with greater numbers of common variants that are not common in other samples will show a larger disparity in size compared with the other ellipses.
+As before, these figures illustrate the high degree of sharing of variation among samples in the Americas.
+The African Caribbean in Barbados (ACB) and African Ancestry in Southwest US (ASW) samples contain the most genetic diversity, with some of this variation being shared only between those two samples.
 In comparison, there is somewhat less common variation (small diagram size) in the other samples and nearly all of it is shared.

 Zooming back out and putting Figure 3 back onto the scale of the whole genome, the Euler diagram shrinks down to match the fraction of common variants in the genome.